 This field contains the recipient of the e-mail.
 In most CM systems, it is initially filled with the e-mail address of the ticket's main customer (if provided).
-If the e-mail address is stored in the CM system, the recipient's name is shown.
-Otherwise, you see the e-mail address.
+Depending on the system configuration, you see the e-mail address and/or the name of the recipient.
 You can remove the recipient by clicking the little cross next to the name and you can add multiple recipients separated by a comma.
 As soon as you start typing the recipient's e-mail address or name, the CM system suggests matching recipients.